arnavsacheti/wpi-latex-report-template/README.md

-# Unofficial LaTeX template for thesis/reports/books with logos and style of Universidad de Zaragoza
+# Unofficial LaTeX template for thesis/reports/books with logos and style of Worcester Polytechnic Institute

 Output PDF [here](report.pdf).